mitranim/fpx/docs/html/partials/dict.md

 ### `getAt(path, value)`

 Like `getIn` but expects the entire `path` as the _first_ argument.
-Useful in function composition contexts when path is known in advance.
+Sometimes useful in function composition when path is known in advance.

 ```js
 getAt([], 1)